paddles… enhancing the beauty of nature, but not quite the way nature intended

 The style of my paddles has evolved over time, but there have been certain characteristics present from my first formative attempts, such as the use of solid timber, asymmetrical handle designs, and the inclusion of small details made from brass, other metals, and contrasting timbers.

-Where possible I like to use the natural features of a piece of wood in the design of the paddle.
-I try to use knots, heartwood/sapwood boundaries and distinctive grain patterns in timbers such as Blackheart Sassafras to create designs specific to each piece of wood.
+Where possible I like to utilise the natural features of a piece of wood in the design of the paddle.
+I try to incorporate knots, heartwood/sapwood boundaries and distinctive grain patterns in timbers such as blackheart Sassafras to create designs specific to each piece of wood.

 When I started developing my thoughts on paddle design one of the issues I saw in many other wooden paddles was that they were cut from a solid piece of timber in such a way that the blade and handle were both the same thickness.
 I found this resulted in either the handle being too thin or the blade being too thick for my taste.

 Some makers addressed this by laminating extra pieces of wood onto the handle area to make it thicker, which fixed the functionality issue but did not fully assuage my aesthetic sensibilities.
 (Which is my slightly pompous way of saying I didn’t really like the look of it!)
-So I decided I was going to make mine from one solid piece of timber and have a handle which was thicker than the blade.
-As well as enhancing the look of the paddle I've found the thicker handle/thinner blade combination results in a better balanced paddle which is easier to hold and swing.
+So instead I decided I to make mine from one solid piece of timber and have a handle thicker than the blade.
+As well as enhancing the look of the paddle I've found the thicker handle/thinner blade combination results in a better balanced implement which is easier to hold and swing.

 Wood choice plays a part in the function of a paddle by virtue of the variation in wood density between different species.
-I've made paddles ranging in weight from around 100 grams to over 800 grams.
+I've made paddles ranging in weight from around 100 grams up to 1.2kg.
 By selecting the appropriate type of wood it is possible to make small heavy paddles, large lightweight ones, or any other variation to suit the type of impact sensation desired.